lilyayala/Auth0RulesProject/README.md

-# Guide: Auth0 Application that geneartes a list of exisiting rules that apply to each Application (client)
+# Auth0 Application that geneartes a list of exisiting rules that apply to each Application (client)

+# Guide:

 Here is a guide that I've created for you.